-Revocation requests shall be performed by STI-CA subscribers directly to the STI-PA via their STI-PA account.
+Revocation requests shall be authenticated by authorized CA staff.
 The specific certificate to be revoked needs to be identified and the reason for revocation documented.
-STI-CA subscribers shall notify the STI-PA as soon as possible in the case that a certificate is required to be revoked.
-This should be performed via the STI-PA UI, which requires the actual certificate being revoked to be uploaded as part of the revocation process.
-Section 4.9. provides details of other revocation scenarios.
+In the case that the CA does not support ACME, the requests to revoke a certificate may be authenticated using the certificate's public key.
+CAs shall notify the STI- PA in the case that a certificate is revoked as soon as possible, via the STI-PA UI, which requires the actual certificate being revoked to be uploaded as part of the revocation process